o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 In that case you must use the build command, `jekyll build`.

 # Adding content
-To add content to the site you simply create a new file of the appropriate type and save it into the appropriate folder, Jekyll takes care of the rest.
+To add content to the site simply create a new file of the appropriate type and save it into the appropriate folder, Jekyll takes care of the rest.
-Using the current files as examples should be a very useful and a good way to start.
+Using the current files as examples is a good way to start.

 ### Adding News
 To create a new post, which gets added to the "News" tab of the site follow these steps.